 How does the loft get delivered?

 The process for a modular loft is different to that of a traditional loft, as it is delivered to your property in a nearly finished condition.
 We achieve this by transporting it from a factory in South Yorkshire by HGV and then lifting it onto your property using a crane.
-In some cases, we will need to close the road in front of your house for the working day whilst the modules are craned into position.
+In a minority of cases, we will need to close the road in front of your house for the working day whilst the modules are craned into position.

 I understand that my roof will need to be replaced.
 Will my property be waterproof if it rains during this time?